rar0n/rarons-TTS-Reader/README.md

 | ⟳ (next to Voice) | Re-fetch the voice list from KoboldCpp |
 | Save Audio | Save as wav or mp3 (when finished rendering) |

+Also, Ctrl + mouse scrollwheel = Zoom text in/out.

 ## How it works